darius/traitor/laplace-essay-on-probabilities.md

 these phenomena appeared and vanished at long intervals, seeming to oppose the order of nature, we supposed heaven, vexed by our earthly crimes, gave birth to them to announce its revenges.
-Thus the long tail of the comet of 1456 spread terror in Europe, already upset by the rapid successes of the Turks who had just thrown down the Low Empire.
+Thus the long tail of the comet of 1456 spread terror in a Europe already upset by the rapid successes of the Turks who had just thrown down the Low Empire.
 This star, after four of its revolutions, excited among us a quite different interest.
 The knowledge of the laws of the system of